john-cd/rust_howto/bk/src/categories/command-line-interface/argument_parsing.md

 The [`pico-args`][c-pico_args]⮳{{hi:pico-args}} crate is a small and fast library for parsing command-line arguments in Rust.

+`pico-args` is tiny, dependency-free, and designed for extremely fast and minimal command-line argument parsing.
+It focuses on speed and small binary size, making it suitable for resource-constrained environments or applications where performance is critical.
+It offers a simple API for basic argument parsing but may not be as feature-rich as larger crates.
+Note the following:

-- No help generation
+- No help generation.
-- Only flags, options, free arguments and subcommands are supported
+- Only flags, options, free arguments and subcommands are supported.
-- No combined flags (like -vvv or -abc)
+- No combined flags (like -vvv or -abc).
 - Options can be separated by a space, = (with the `eq-separator` feature) or nothing.
-- Arguments can be in any order
+- Arguments can be in any order.
-- Non UTF-8 arguments are supported
+- Non UTF-8 arguments are supported.
-- Fast compile times, fast runtime, more lax about correctness.
-API is more ergonomic
+- Ergonomic API.

 ```rust,editable
 {{#include ../../../crates/cats/command_line_interface/tests/arguments/pico_args.rs:example}}